-Mr Godsiff qualified from Kings College Hospital Medical School, London, in 1984.
-He trained in orthopaedic surgery between 1989 and 1996 in Essex, Norwich, St Bartholomews London and the Royal National Orthopaedic Hospital, London.
-Mr Godsiff studied knee surgery in Australia and the United States, and has made this his major interest since he was appointed consultant in Leicester in 1996.
+I qualified from Kings College Hospital Medical School, London, in 1984.
+I trained in orthopaedic surgery between 1989 and 1996 in Essex, Norwich, St Bartholomews London and the Royal National Orthopaedic Hospital, London.
+I studied knee surgery in Australia and the United States, and have made this my major interest since I was appointed consultant in Leicester in 1996.

-Mr Godsiff's current practice embraces all aspects of conventional and minimally invasive/arthroscopic knee surgery.
-He has also tutored in arthroscopic knee surgery on courses held at the Royal College of Surgeons in London.
+My current practice embraces all aspects of conventional and minimally invasive/arthroscopic knee surgery.
+I have also tutored in arthroscopic knee surgery on courses held at the Royal College of Surgeons in London.

 I am particularly interested in sporting knee ligament injuries and regularly see both amateur and professional sportsmen with knee problems.

 My recent research has included work on meniscus repair, posterior cruciate ligament injury and reconstruction of the anterior cruciate ligament.

 Surgery for arthritis is a large segment of my work.
 I perform conventional total knee replacements, plus unicompartment knee replacement using a minimally invasive technique.

 Soft tissue injuries

 Special Clinical Interests: Trauma / reconstruction.
 Arthroscopy.
 Minimally invasive knee surgery.
 Acute sports ligament injuries.
 Adolescent knee problems.

 Consultant Orthopaedic Surgeon, Leicester General Hospital.
 Consultant Orthopaedic Surgeon, Leicester Royal Infirmary.Back to top